 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Positive reinforcement in the form of treats can be an effective part of toilet training,” she says.
-“But, you only want to use them for short periods of time.
+“Positive reinforcement in the form of sweet treats can be an effective part of toilet training,” acknowledges pediatrician Amy Sniderman, MD.
+“But you only want to use them for short periods of time.
 Using rewards like this should only last for a month at most.”

-Just as you must read your child’s interest and readiness for toilet training (typically between ages 2 and 3), you also must judge when your child is ready to give up the rewards.
+Just as you must read your child’s interest and readiness for toilet training (typically between ages 2 and 3), you can also judge when your child is ready to give up the rewards.

 There’s no set age or length of time for this process, Dr. Sniderman says.

 She suggests keeping track of how long your child toilets appropriately.
-When you feel confident he or she is comfortable with the concept, you can start to phase out the rewards.
+When you feel confident they’re comfortable with the concept, you can start to phase out the rewards.

-“Pay attention to when your children become consistently successful with potty training,” she says.
+“Pay attention to when your children become consistently successful with potty training,” Dr. Sniderman says.
 “That’s when you can start to phase out any rewards.”